Where do they come from and why do we follow them?

 - If I wasn’t buying into those rules what would I do differently?

 So, here’s the challenge – start breaking all the rules (obviously not the ones that would mean breaking the law or are wise to follow!).
-Start creating your own rules and “norms” based on your values and what is most important to you.
+Start creating your own rules and “norms” based on your values, what is most important to you and will support the life and results you really want to achieve at midlife, and beyond.